 The Xylophone Today

-Within the United States there are many Zimbabwean marimba bands which play at the annual Zimbabwean Music Festival where the instrument is still widely celebrated to this day.
+Within the United States, there are many Zimbabwean marimba bands that play at the annual Zimbabwean Music Festival where the instrument is still widely celebrated to this day.

 But perhaps the most common use of the instrument today is in the classroom, with the xylophone being used to help child development and coordination skills.

 Many children start off playing the xylophone to gain knowledge about basic musical beats and concepts before moving on to more complex instruments such as the piano.